 Loading is proposed on the south side of the building, and includes four loading spaces.
-Staff notes that a trash facility was not provided with this application and should be added to the plan.
-The dumpster enclosure should reflect masonry materials complimentary to the exterior finish of the building, a condition has been added to the Recommendation section of this report.
+The Planning Board found that a trash facility was not provided with this application and should be added to the plan.
+The dumpster enclosure should reflect masonry materials complimentary to the exterior finish of the building, by condition of this approval.